The Murph Workout: What It Is and How to Do It

 Standard Murph Workout (Unpartitioned)

-To perform the Murph “strictly”, you would perform all the reps of one exercise before moving on to the next movement:
+To perform the Murph “strictly,” you complete all reps of each movement before moving on:

 Partitioned Murph Workout

-A common strategy is to start and end with a 1-mile run, and break the total strength reps into 20 rounds of:
+A common strategy is to partition the reps to manage fatigue and heart rate.
+Start and end with a 1-mile run, and break the strength work into 20 rounds of:

 1. One-Mile Run